 We offer tools and expertise to help you convert data into information.
-Here's a fishing story as an analogy.
-Watch to learn about new 2012 capabilities in HERON.
-Additional presentations regarding biomedical informatics at Frontiers and KUMC are also available.
+Here's a fishing story as an analogy, additional presentations regarding biomedical informatics at Frontiers and KUMC are also available.

 Data Management Tools - Build Your Aquarium

-REDCap (an electronic data capture system powered by Vanderbilt University) for research studies, registries, surveys, and other projects is a self-directed and easy to use system that gives you the power to build and stock your aquarium.
-Learn more or request training (by selecting REDCap training on the form)
+REDCap (an electronic data capture system powered by Vanderbilt University) for research studies, registries, surveys, and other projects is a self-directed and easy to use system that gives you the power to build and stock your aquarium. request training (by selecting REDCap training on the form)